learn-co-curriculum/python-p3-final-project/README.md

 - A well-maintained virtual environment using Pipenv.
 - Proper package structure in your application.
 - Use of `list`s, `dict`s, and `tuple`s.
-- Appropriate and accurate implementation of an algorithm from the Data Structures and Algorithms Canvas module.

 A rubric for this project is available on the next page in this Canvas module.
 Make sure to take a look before you get started!